cifanip/quantitative-finance/cases/05_persistent_homology/index.md

 \partial_p \sigma \sum_{i=0}^p (-1)^i \langle v_0,v_1,...,v_{i-1},v_{i+1},...,v_p \rangle. \qquad (1.1)
 $$

-A key result in that the composition of two consecutive boundary maps is the trivial map.
+A key result is that the composition of two consecutive boundary maps is the trivial map.
 That is,

 $$
 \partial^2  = 0. \qquad (1.2)